timothyb0912/presentations/visuals/how-not-to-integrate-ml-and-dcm/2021-03-19_how-not-to-integrate-ml-and-dcm.md

 <center><img src="https://raw.githubusercontent.com/timothyb0912/presentations/stable/visuals/assets/discrete-choice-ml-integration-error-recap.png" style="height: 300px; border: none;"></img></center>

-Any one of these issues can tank one's efforts to integrate ML and Discrete Choice.
+Any of these issues can tank your efforts to integrate ML and Discrete Choice.
 For a chance at successful integration "simply" avoid all of them. 🙂